Public Imagery and Data Layers

 Surface water is derived from the Normalized Difference Water Index (NDWI) and shows which parts of a property have standing water present.
 Values range from -0.1 to 0.4, where low values show dry land and higher values in blue show areas with water, such as rivers or ponds.

 The Surface Moisture layer uses infrared and visible spectrum public satellite data to identify moist bare soil and very shallow water.
 Derived from the Normalized Difference Water Index (NDWI), this layer ranges from -0.6 to 0, where higher values indicate more moisture and saturated bare ground in darker blues, and lower values indicate variations in dry land.
 The moisture layer is best used in areas with bare ground or minimal vegetation when some context on ground conditions is known.
+Since the layer is heavily influenced by shadow, it is less ideal for areas with lots of topography.
 This layer provides more detail on areas that appear dry in the Surface Water layer, such as saturated land in wetland environments.
 Small and narrow streams or water bodies are also more easily picked up with this layer.

 In regions where vegetation is blocking a top-down view of the soil or water surface, this Surface Moisture layer will display values indicating no water present.
 We, therefore, recommend using the Vegetation layer to assess moisture in vegetated areas, where darker greens indicate plants that are not experiencing water stress.
 Note that buildings and roads reflect light in a similar way to water, so we recommend that you refer to other layers to ensure that areas appearing blue in this layer are in fact moist, rather than developed.
 In some cases, shadows may also be present based on the angle the imagery was taken.
 We recommend taking a look at the Truecolor layer first to get oriented before utilizing this layer.